Fuel and Ignition System

 How does fuel injection work?

-We at Town and Country Auto Repair in Eldersburg and Dayton are very familiar with how fuel injection works.
+At Town and Country Auto Repair in Dayton and Eldersburg are very familiar with how fuel injection works.
 In order for your vehicle’s engine to run smoothly, it needs to be provided with the proper ratio of fuel to air.
 A fuel injector is an electronically controlled valve that supplies fuel from the fuel pump to the vehicle’s engine.
 The fuel injector is capable of opening and closing multiple times a second.
 When the injector is activated, an electromagnet moves a plunger that opens the valve, allowing pressurized fuel to squirt out through a tiny nozzle.
 The nozzle is designed to make the fuel as fine a mist as possible so that it can burn easily.
 The fuel injector is controlled by the vehicle’s engine control unit, or ECU.

 How does a vehicle’s ignition system work?